litalshl/three-d-online-viewer/README.md

 # ThreeDOnlineViewer

+This project is an online viewer for 3D models in different formats.
+Currently supported file formats are: .PLY and .DRC.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

 ## Development server